scottross123/scottross123/README.md

 ### Hi! 👋

 I'm Scott.
-I code in mostly TypeScript, Java, and Python.
+I work in mostly TypeScript, Java, and Python.

 <!--
 **scottross123/scottross123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.